ESME String Camp 2022

 Attention all string and piano students!

-The ESME Virtual String Camp 2021 introduces interactive programs designed through the versatile and technologically experienced skillsets of a diverse, world class faculty which includes musicians of the Detroit Symphony Orchestra and special guest faculty from the Philadelphia Orchestra and the Grand Rapids Ballet.
-Students will be guided through the tools for creating virtual performances and practice methods while participating in private lessons, chamber music and orchestra coachings, virtual masterclasses and concerts.
-Our program includes real-time interactive workshops and classes on ensemble playing, basics of composition, rhythmic interplay, interactive improvisation, music entrepreneurship, introductions to video editing software, recording and sound engineering, body awareness, introduction to yoga and meditation techniques for music making, taking auditions, applying for colleges, creating a musicians' YouTube channel, warm-up exercises derived from classical and contemporary ballet for freeing muscle tension, improving physical endurance, posture, bodyweight distribution, exploring the interconnectivity of expression between music and dance and more!
+The ESME String Camp offers accessible and interactive programs designed by a diverse, world class faculty which includes musicians of the Detroit Symphony Orchestra and special guest faculty from the Philadelphia Orchestra and the Grand Rapids Ballet.
+Students will participate in private lessons, chamber music and orchestra coachings, masterclasses and concerts.
+Our programs include interactive workshops and classes on ensemble playing, music theory, basics of composition, rhythmic interplay, interactive improvisation, music entrepreneurship, sight-reading, conducting, score study, introductions to video editing software, recording and sound engineering, body awareness, taking auditions, applying for colleges, warm-up exercises derived from classical and contemporary ballet for freeing muscle tension, improving physical endurance, posture, bodyweight distribution, exploring the interconnectivity of expression between music and dance and more!

-What is the ESME Virtual String Camp?
-Who are the faculty and who is the ESME Virtual String Camp for?
+What is the ESME String Camp, who are the faculty and who is the ESME String Camp for?

-* The 2021 ESME Virtual String Camp program is divided into two groups: ESME Concert Program (ECP) and the ESME Philharmonia Program (EPP).
+* The 2022 ESME String Camp program is divided into two groups: ESME Concert Program (ECP) and the ESME Philharmonia Program (EPP).
 Scroll down below to view requirements for each program group.

-Livestreaming warm-up sessions begin each morning with interactive playing, listening, vocal and physical warm-up exercises.
+Warm-up sessions begin each morning with interactive playing, listening, improv, vocal and physical warm-up exercises.

-Various workshops are led each day by faculty members through live Zoom video conferencing with topics that include
+Various workshops are led each day by faculty members with topics that include

 Composition: The Basics of Composing Using Notation Software - Learning how to use MuseScore (a free downloadable program) to create simple scores, and study the building blocks of writing classical music: Melody, Rhythm, Harmony and Bass.
 Students will create short compositions and share them with the group at the end of the multi-day workshop.
 Click here to see an example of a student's composition from the 2020 camp.